BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 I like to make input images that are as "neutral" as possible, so that SD learns the essence of them without also learning things that we might want to change for variety in image generation prompts.
 So, I try to avoid generating images that contain things like glasses, earrings, necklaces, and so on, that might bias later generation to include those same items.

 I also choose to generate the training input images without clothes, because I want to train the base concept of a hypothetical human that I can then add any clothing or accessories to via custom prompts later on.
 SD has seen a lot of humans wearing a lot of different clothes, but it has never seen your custom character naked, so that's what we'll give it as input, for the most flexibility.
+(In practice, we're primarily going to be using generated images of our character's face and shoulders.
+However, I still find it easier if these images are defined to be naked.)

 I also use a neutral gray background in all my input images, to keep the training focused on the character on the foreground.
 (We'll tell SD that we used a neutral gray background later on, so that it doesn't learn "neutral gray background" as part of the character's attributes.)

 ## Testing the input prompt

 With the settings above in place, generate a small set of test images to see how well your prompt performs.
 I usually set `Batch count` to 2 and `Batch size` to 4 (with a `Seed` of `-1`), then hit Generate, to create eight test images.
-This helps me to see if the prompt creates a consistent (enough) output across multiple seeds.
+This helps me to see if the prompt creates a consistent (enough) facial output across multiple seeds.

 Note that even with a detailed description like the one above, your character might not (yet) look entirely consistent between all of the images.
 That's okay - we will improve that by filtering the images later, and also by averaging the character's visual characteristics through training.
 But you still want to be seeing a recognizable-enough consistency at this stage.
 If you don't, tweak your prompt, and try again.